Why You Should Be Using A Toner

 Many of us grew up repeating the mantra: cleanse, tone and moisturise.
-And yet, thanks to a string of new beauty innovations, toners have fallen out of fashion somewhere along the way.
-Here, two skincare experts explain why incorporating one back into your routine could yield unexpected benefits…
+And yet, thanks to a string of new beauty innovations, toners have fallen out of fashion.
+Here, two skincare experts explain why incorporating one back into your routine could yield unexpected results – plus, we share some of our favourites…

 All products on this page have been selected by our editorial team, however we may make commission on some products.